jakelevi1996/squardle-solver/README.md

 y l n o s
 ```

-- The following command finds solutions to this board (including 8-letter solutions "appeared" and "sopranos", all in less than 1.2 seconds) and saves them in `data/solutions.txt`:
+- The following command finds solutions to this board (including 8-letter solutions "appeared" and "sopranos", all in less than 1.2 seconds) and saves them in `data/solutions.txt` (an example of which can be found [here](data/solutions_example.txt)):

 ```
 python scripts/solve.py --input_str sopav/l-p-i/foerd/t-a-e/ylnos